Important information about the Covid 19 protective measures

 Please note, that the official requirements can change at any time and our measures are continuously adapted.

-- Monday & Tuesday: We are closed - no skiing possible.
+- Monday and Tuesday - no skiing possible

 - Friday to Sunday: Ski operation from 9 am to 3.30 pm.